IET-OU/open-media-player-core/README.md

 # IET-OU / open-media-player-core

-Core components of Open Media Player — a unified, accessible online audio and video player solution for The Open University.
+Core components of Open Media Player — a unified, accessible online audio and video player solution for The Open University.  _Part of the Open Media Player framework._

 * https://mediaplayer.open.ac.uk

 ---
-License: to be confirmed.
+License:  `to be confirmed.`kkx

 © 2011-2015 The Open University. ([Institute of Educational Technology][])